NYCPlanning/ceqr-data-hub/pages/chapters.md

 layout: default
 ---

-# CEQR Analytical Chapters
+# Analytical Chapters

-These are the analytical chapters of the [CEQR Technical Manual](https://www.nyc.gov/site/oec/environmental-quality-review/technical-manual.page) used for the [environmental review process](https://www.nyc.gov/site/planning/applicants/environmental-review-process.page).
+This page lists the analytical chapters of the [CEQR Technical Manual](https://www.nyc.gov/site/oec/environmental-quality-review/technical-manual.page) used for the [environmental review process](https://www.nyc.gov/site/planning/applicants/environmental-review-process.page).

+For all datasets available for download, the [Dataset Versions csv file](to-do.com) lists the current version avaiable.

 ## Chapter 2: Analysis Framework